This article discusses the fields and intended usage of the Content Strategy tab located in DivvyHQ's Calendar Admin.

 How to Load Content Strategy Fields

-Select how you want to load your content strategy data via the calendar drop down menu in the top blue header.
-Then simply fill in the corresponding content strategy field and push the green Add button (see Figure 24).
+Select how you want to add your content strategy via the calendar drop down option (screen below).
+After clicking the blue Add New link, simply fill in the corresponding content strategy field within the Add New Content Strategy overlay.

 Requiring or Disabling Content Strategy Fields

-Under each Content Strategy entry field, you'll see Required and Disabled checkboxes (see Figure 25).
+Next to each Content Strategy entry section, you'll see Required and Disabled checkboxes.
 In the event that one or more of these content strategy fields are either super important or not relevant at all, you can check the appropriate box.
 If you require a specific field, users will not be able to save a content item without checking a value in that field.
-If you disable a field, that field will not be visible within Divvy's content editor.
+If you disable a field, that field will not be visible within Divvy's Sandbox and CI Slide-in > Content Strategy section.